sjoerdvankreel/firefly-synth-2/static/Manual.md

 per parameter, and apply it to a target parameter for all voices in a group.<br/>
 For example, have 3 voices and set fine pitch for each of them to -25/0 (center)/25%.<br/>
 Voice spectrum can either be build up by hand (manual mode) or automatically by spread, skew and randomize parameters.<br/>
+All manual and automatic parameters are themselves continuously automatable and modulatable targets, so participate in the mod matrix.

 In terms of modulation, global unison always comes last (after CLAP mod, matrix and dedicated modulators).<br/>
 In order to do this correctly, FF2 contains a couple modulation operators designed specifically for unison.<br/>